Createdd/Writing/2020/articles/mlApiCovid.md

 }
 ```

+NOTA BENE!
+Do not enter name for s3 bucket as it cannot be found.
+I really don't know what the problem with naming your s3 bucket is, but it never worked.
+There very multiple error statements and I could not resolve this.
+Just leave the suggested one and everything works fine. ;)

 Note that we are NOT yet ready to deploy.
 First, we need to get some AWS credentials.

 ## Set up AWS